Microsoft Copilot at NAU

 Getting started with Copilot

-Resources to get started using Microsoft Copilot.
+Resources to get started with Microsoft Copilot.

 Accessing Copilot

-NAU users can log into Microsoft Copilot and begin using Copilot at any time.
+NAU users can log into Microsoft Copilot › and begin using Copilot at any time.
 Additionally, users can leverage Copilot directly when using the Microsoft Edge browser.

 Copilot Prompt Gallery